MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 ## Turn cards on or off

-Different users have different needs in using the cards, and you don’t want to show the card for some users at this point of time.
+Different users have different needs in using the cards, and you don’t want to show the card for some users at this point in time.
 Similarly, you don’t want to show certain cards in your organization or you might not need them to be displayed at this time.
 You can turn the cards on or off depending on the need to show them to specific user roles in the **Personal settings** section of the **Sales Insights settings** setup center.

 When you turn off a card, the assistant feature disables the card for the security roles you've assigned the card to.
 However, the assistant feature doesn't disable other properties that are associated with the card.
-For the card that you generated using Microsoft Flow, you can disable the card but you can't delete the flow.
+For the card that you generated using Microsoft Power Automate, you can disable the card but you can't delete the flow.
 Even after you disable the card, the flow remains active because other custom insight cards might use the flow.

 Go to the **Assistant Studio** page (**Home** tab) under **Assistant** and open a card from the list that you want to turn on or off.
 Select the **On**/**Off** toggle as required.
 In this example, we turned on the **Stake holder Recommendation** card.